-Those familiar with Tapestry will be delighted to learn that the journals, observations and media parents have enjoyed through their earlier years can be passed on to future years, providing them with the growing tapestry of their child’s life.In conjunction with this, Tapestry provides a simple handover mechanism from the end of reception (Year R’s EYFSP) report into the start of year 1Start your free trial
+Those familiar with Tapestry will be delighted to learn that the journals, observations and media parents and carers have enjoyed through their children’s earlier years can be passed on to future years, providing them with the growing tapestry of their child’s life.

 Articles for Schools

 Planning for all children to succeed and make progress

 I have recently been discussing the start of term with a Reception teacher, and during our chat the subject of expectations came up.
 There is no doubt that for children starting school in September 2020, the challenges they have experienced beforehand and the transition into school has been very different...

 8 ways Tapestry's Child Login can help Teachers and SLT

 Tapestry’s Child Login isn’t just for children!
 Here are some of the ways the Child Login feature can help teachers and senior leaders in your school.
 1. Independence Once you have set up Child Login for your class, the children can use it independently.
 As a class, you can...

 Documenting children’s learning is a process: collecting, interpreting and reflecting upon a child’s learning and development.
 In addition to informing parents and carers about their child’s learning journey, documentation can help to plan appropriate next steps and learning opportunities for each child.
 It can also serve as an effective assessment...